-[x] ACT OF 1934 CTION 13 OR 15(d) OF THE SECURITIES EXCHANGE For the fiscal y vear ended June 30, 2012 [] EXCHANGE ACT OF 1934 O SECTION 13 OR 15(d) OF THE SECURITIES Commission File Number 1-10324 OUP CORPORATION istrant as specified in its charter) 13-3293645 (I.R.S.
-Employer Identification No.) (Address of princip pal executive offices)(Zip Code) ' 10) 889-2500 one number, including area code) Securities registered pu rsuant to Section 12(b) of the Act: Title of each class Name of each exchange on which registered Common Stock \$.01 par value The NASDAQ Stock Market, LLC Secur rities registered pursuant to Section 12(g) of the Act: None Indicat te by check mark if the registrant is a well-known seasoned issuer, as defined in Rule 405 of the Securities Act. [] Yes [X] No Indicat te by check mark if the registrant is not required to file report ts pursuant to Section 13 or 15(d) of the Act. of 193 orts required to be filed by Section 13 or 15(d) of the Securities Exchange Act I that the registrant was required to file such reports), and (2) has been subject [X] Yes [] No require onically and posted on its corporate Website, if any, every Interactive Data File ation S-T (Section 232.405 of this chapter) during the preceding 12 months (or nd post such files).
-[X] Yes [] No herein, o Item 405 of Regulation S-K (Section 229.405 of this chapter) is not contained dge, in definitive proxy or information statements incorporated by reference in or a smaller reporting company.
-Large accelerated filer [] Accelerated filer [] Non-accelerated filer [] Smaller reporting company [X] Indicate by check mark whether the re gistrant is a shell company (as de efined in Rule 12b-2 of the Act):
+[x] ANNUAL REPORT PURSUANT TO SE ACT OF 1934 CTION 13 OR 15(d) OF THE SECURITIES EXCHANGE For the fiscal year ended June 30, 2013 [] TRANSITION REPORT PURSUANT TO EXCHANGE ACT OF 1934 O SECTION 13 OR 15(d) OF THE SECURITIES For the transition pe riod from to Commission File Number 1-10324 THE INTERGR OUP CORPORATION istrant as specified in its charter) DELAWARE 13-3293645 (State or other jurisdiction of Incorporation or organization) (I.R.S.
+Employer Identification No.) e 2150, Los Angeles, California 90024 pal executive offices)(Zip Code) 10) 889-2500 one number, including area code) Securities registered pu rsuant to Section 12(b) of the Act: Title of each class Name of each exchange on which registered Common Stock \$.01 par value The NASDAQ Stock Market, LLC Secu rities registered pursuant to Section 12(g) of the Act: None Indica te by check mark if the registrant is a well-known seasoned issuer, as defined in Rule 405 of the Securities Act. [] Yes [X] No. Indica te by check mark if the registrant is not required to file repo rts pursuant to Section 13 or 15(d) of the Act. [] Yes [X] No of 193 orts required to be filed by Section 13 or 15(d) of the Securities Exchange Act I that the registrant was required to file such reports), and (2) has been subject [X] Yes [] No require ronically and posted on its corporate Website, if any, every Interactive Data File lation S-T (Section 232.405 of this chapter) during the preceding 12 months (or nd post such files).
+[X] Yes [] No herein to Item 405 of Regulation S-K (Section 229.405 of this chapter) is not contained dge, in definitive proxy or information statements incorporated by reference in [X]

+or a smaller reporting company.
+Large accelerated filer [] Accelerated filer [] Non-accelerated filer [] Smaller reporting company [X] Indicate by check mark whether the registrant is a sh nell company (as defined in Rule 12b-2 of the Act):

-Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, quarter ended December 31, 2011) was \$13,495,914.
+Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer,

-The aggregate market value of the Common Stock, no par value, held by non-affiliates computed by reference to the closing price on December 30, 2011 (the last business day of registrant's most recently completed second fiscal
+The aggregate market value of the Common Stock, no par value, held by non-affiliates computed by reference to the closing price on December 31, 2012 (the last business day of registrant's most recently completed second fiscal quarter ended December 31, 2012) was \$14,300,972.